Happy, Healthy, & Smart Holidays

 Let me set the stage for you…

-When I walk into my family’s house on any holiday, the aromas of basil and garlic, baking bread, boiling pasta, roasting meat, and baking pies welcome me home.
+When I walk into my family’s house during the holidays, the aromas of basil, garlic, baking bread, boiling pasta, roasting meat, and baking pies welcome me home.
 My mom is buzzing around the kitchen like a hummingbird, covered in flour, egg yolk, and Lord knows what else.
-As she dashes hither and thither attending to all five burners and the oven, she is simultaneously asking if I’m hungry and what she can make me for a snack.
-Though she’s not actually Italian, my Mom has thoroughly mastered Italian cuisine and with it, the notion of food as love.
+As she dashes hither and thither, attending to all five burners and the oven, she is simultaneously asking if I’m hungry and what she can make me for a snack.
+Though she’s not actually Italian, my Mom has thoroughly mastered Italian cuisine and, with it, the notion of food as love.

-In this workshop, we will be introducing three strategies for planning ahead for the holidays:
+In this workshop, we will introduce strategies for planning for the holidays:

-Strategy #1: Mindfulness and Not Getting Caught Up in the Holiday Frenzy
+Strategy #1: Mindfulness & Not Getting Caught Up in the Holiday Frenzy

 Strategy #2: Have a Plan

-Are we hungry or calorie deprived or craving sugar and setting ourselves up for disaster?
+- Are we hungry, calorie deprived, craving sugar, and setting ourselves up for disaster?

-These are the questions we need to ask ourselves in order to anticipate difficult situations.
-Should we identify a potentially danger-ridden nutrition situation that we would like to participate in socially, here are some good ideas for reducing the chances of ending up regretting our decisions:
+These are the questions we need to ask ourselves to anticipate difficult situations.
+Should we identify a potentially danger-ridden nutrition situation we would like to participate in socially, here are some good ideas for reducing the chances of ending up regretting our decisions:

-- Bring some “clean” junk food to share: there are tons of recipes out there (see the end of the presentation for resources).
-Though it is not encouraged to eat even “clean” junk food mindlessly, it is a good strategy for holiday parties so that one doesn’t feel as if one is making a sacrifice.
+- Bring some “clean” junk food to share: there are tons of recipes out there.
+See the end of the presentation for resources.
+Though it is not encouraged to eat even “clean” junk food mindlessly, it is a good strategy for holiday parties to feel as if one is making a sacrifice.

-- Do NOT plan a massive workout prior to a holiday celebration: though a minimal daily workout is fine, engaging in activity that will cause you to be in a major calorie deficit is not a good idea.
+- Do NOT plan a massive workout before a holiday celebration.
+Though a minimal daily workout is fine, engaging in activity that will cause you to be in a major calorie deficit is not a good idea.
 The danger here is getting into the “I already worked out, so I can eat whatever looks good” mentality.
-Even in the most intense of workouts, you will burn under 1,000 calories, while the average food binge involves many, many more calories than that.
-So, be mindful of your calorie deficit when heading out merry-making.
+Even in the most intense workouts, you will burn under 1,000 calories, while the average food binge involves many more calories than that.
+Be mindful of your calorie deficit when heading out merry-making.